Teoscar Hernández Player Props: Mariners vs. Brewers

 Teoscar Hernández At The Plate

-- He has hit a long ball in two of 16 games played this season, and in 4.5% of his plate appearances.
+- He has hit a home run in two of 17 games played this season, and in 4.2% of his plate appearances.

-- Hernandez has driven in a run in five games this season (31.3%), including two games with multiple runs batted in.
+- Hernandez has driven in a run in five games this year (29.4%), including two games with multiple runs batted in.

-- He has scored at least one run four times this season (25.0%), including one multi-run game.
+- In four of 17 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.